kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 });
 {% endprism %}

 There are four link at the top with a class name of `btn-player`.
-Whenever one of those buttons are clicked, a function will run and do a lot of stuff.
+Whenever one of those buttons is clicked, a function will run and do a lot of stuff.

 {% prism javascript %}
 var getLinkType, getElType, getElNotType;